dannyhope/uxbrighton/_posts/2014-10-14-ergonomics.md

 This event will focus on the **overlap between UX, Human Factors and Ergonomics** (HF&E).

 Also known as comfort design, functional design, or user-friendly systems, HF&E is the practice of designing products, systems or processes to take proper account of the interaction between them and the people that use them.
-As you can imagine, there's plenty to learn from this multidisciplinary field.

-**Speakers for the evening are all Senior Lecturers from the University of Brighton's School of Computing, Engineering and Mathematics:**
+As you can imagine, there's plenty to learn from this multidisciplinary field. **Speakers for the evening are all Senior Lecturers from the University of Brighton's School of Computing, Engineering and Mathematics.**

 ## Dr Eddy Elton
 Human Factors in Product Design: The secret to good design